this-isnt-me/ogPypeline/docs/source/hydraulicformulas.rst

    * - nozzle_unit
      - nozzle area units (string)

 This function is for the calculation of pressure drop across bit using flow rate.
-It takes in three value inputs(Integers or Floats) and three unit inputs(Strings).
+It takes in three value inputs(Integers or Floats) and three units inputs(Strings).
 To see the range of mud weight units that can be input into the function see the Mud Weight units section under Drilling Conversions.
 To see the range of flow rate units that can be input into the function see the Flow Rate units section under Drilling Conversions.
 To see the range of nozzle area units that can be input into the function see the Area units section under General Conversions.
 The function returns a dictionary containing the pressure drop with different units and values.
 To see the range of pressure units that can be returned, see the example code below or review the Pressure units section of General Conversions.

 .. code:: python